AccessibilityRG/HelsinkiRegionTravelCO2Matrix2015/README.md

 Following people have contributed / are responsible for creating this dataset:

+ - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (PhD candidate, contact person regarding the dataset, in charge of the analyses / calculations)
+ - Vuokko Heikinheimo (PhD candidate, car travel distance calculations, documentation)
  - Tuuli Toivonen (PI, leader of the research group)
- - [Henrikki Tenkanen](http://blogs.helsinki.fi/accessibility/people_and_contact/) (PhD candidate, main contact person regarding the dataset, in charge of the analyses / calculations)
- - Vuokko Heikinheimo (PhD candidate, Car travel distance calculations, documentation)

 In addition, we thank [CSC - IT Center for Science](https://www.csc.fi/) for computational resources and help.
 CSC Taito and cPouta computing clusters were used as our workhorses to calculate the travel times/distances (approx. 1 billion routes were calculated)